mrenyard/RAMP/www/assets/func/README.md

 FUNC.js - Frontend Utilities for Networked Client
 ==================================================

-**Written originally to complement The RAMP platform with frontend interactive, immersive and dynamic content, through the use of RAMP's serverside Hijax-centric Platform.
+**Written to complement The RAMP platform with frontend interactive, immersive and dynamic content, through the use of RAMP's serverside Hijax-centric Platform.
 FUNC.js brings a range of Javascript (ECMAScript) modules that are capable